seanpmaxwell/Typescript-Best-Practices/README.md

   - Login.test.tsx
 ```

 Keep in mind, folders under `common/` and files/folders under `local/` are not confined to common-category names.
 You can create your own categories too for something used heavily throughout your codebase.
-I like to create files under `local/` named `dtos.ts` for storing my DTO (see terminology under documenting code) types.
+I like to create files under `local/` named `entities.ts` for storing types/functions which describe/handle specific database tables.
 Common-categories are more for storing items which don't fit into a specific place.

 <br/><b>***</b><br/>